SAN FRANCISCO’S NUMBER 1 UBER ACCIDENT LAWYERS

 Uber Law in California – CPUC § 5433

-California law also requires Uber to provide for uninsured motorist (UM) coverage and underinsured motorist (UIM) coverage in the amount of $1,000,000 for the period that a passenger enters the Uber driver until the passenger exits the Uber.
+Uber also provides for uninsured motorist (UM) coverage and underinsured motorist (UIM) coverage in the amount of $1,000,000 for the period that a passenger enters the Uber driver until the passenger exits the Uber.

 As a Passenger, Am I Insured in an Uber Accident?

-In the event that you are injured in an Uber accident in San Francisco, California law dictates that a ride-sharing service, such as Uber, must maintain a minimum of $1 million liability insurance coverage to compensate you.
+Given that you may be injured in an Uber accident as a passenger in San Francisco, California law requires that Uber must maintain a minimum of $1 million liability insurance coverage .
 Whether a Uber driver or a third party driver was negligent leading to your accident, you can tap into Uber’s insurance coverage, assuming that the personal auto insurance of the at-fault driver is not sufficient to cover your damages.

-I was hurt in an Uber car accident.
+I was hurt in an Uber car accident in San Francisco.
 Can I file a claim against Uber?

-Being hurt in an Uber accident requires a higher degree of exactness in order to maximize your recovery in a settlement or verdict in California.
-Depending who was the driver at-fault, you must file a claim against their personal auto insurance policy before you can get compensation from Uber’s commercial insurance policy.
-In order to receive a maximum settlement, it is vital to speak to an Uber lawyer in San Francisco to determine what policies should be sought after and what are the damages stemming from your case.
+If you are injured in an Uber accident in San Francisco, your lawsuit will require some knowledge of the ride-sharing regulations that were put into place in California.
+Using these laws and the electronically available information that can be requested from Uber in a lawsuit, you will be closer to initiating a successful prosecution against Uber for your injuries.
+In order to receive a maximum settlement, it is vital to speak to an Uber lawyer in San Francisco to determine what insurance policies should be sought after and what are the damages stemming from your case.

 An Uber car accident in San Francisco caused the death of someone.
-What are the damages available in a wrongful death lawsuit?
+What damages are available in a wrongful death lawsuit?

 The death of someone close to you changes your life forever.
 Getting represented by an Uber lawyer is probably the last thing on your mind.
 At the Uber Lawyer, we understand that you are undergoing a grieving process; we do our best not only to be compassionate attorneys but also additionally helpful by taking the weight of a lawsuit off your shoulders.
 Meanwhile, we will fight until you and your family have received adequate compensation for the loss of your loved one.
 We do not take a fee until we successfully win an award for your wrongful death lawsuit.